jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Factory/Introduction/Features.md

 Set up a monitoring alarm rule for a synchronization task

-Data factory can set multiple alarm policies for the synchronization tasks of different important levels, so that you can master the running status of the synchronization tasks in the first time.
-And allows users to view the full execution log, and make detailed record for the synchronization task.
+Data Factory can set multiple alarm policies for the synchronization tasks of different important levels, so that you can master the running status of the synchronization tasks at the first time.
+And allow users to view the full execution log, and make detailed record for the synchronization task.